 🇲🇾 Penang in Malaysia

 Historical Georgetown has grown into a larger digital nomad community during the last few years.
-The good news though, is that you can afford to live here with less than 1,190 Euro a month.
-Due to the island’s small size, transportation is easy with local busses, scooters,s or bicycle rentals.
-The dry season in Penang is between November and February.
+The good news, though, is that you can afford to live here for less than €1,190 a month.
+Due to the island’s small size, transportation is easy with local buses, scooters, or bicycle rentals.
+The dry season in Penang typically lasts from November to February.
 During the wet season, from May to October, the island counts fewer tourists.

 #5 Penang in Malaysia

 If you want to combine your stay with working at a coworking space, check out common ground.
-The hot desk is available for 112 Euro a month.
+The hot desk is available for €112 a month.

 💡